Mental Health and Wellbeing Partnership for BaNES, Swindon and Wiltshire

 - Riverside Sanctuary Place of Calm, Wiltshire – A drop-in mental health and crisis support space for people living in Wiltshire who are struggling with their mental health.

-- SMI Physical Health Checks Outreach – Supporting people experiencing serious mental health challenges to access physical health checks and improve their physical health.
+- Physical Health Check Coordination for people with SMI – Supporting people experiencing serious mental health challenges to access physical health checks and improve their physical health.

 Find community mental health services in: